How To Find Court Houses in Jackson Mississippi

 Overview Of The Cases These Courts Handle

-If you are working with an attorney at Diaz Law Firm, they will tell you where you need to be based upon the time and date that the judge has set.
+If you are working with an attorney at Diaz Law Firm, they will tell you where you need to be based on the time and date that the judge has set.
 In most cases, you will be appearing at the city or county courthouse, unless this is a federal matter.
 Most people that go to court are only there for minor violations that are primarily misdemeanors but some could be felonies.
 If you are involved with a case that involves a federal crime, they will direct you to the federal courthouse on Court Street.
 By understanding where these are in Jackson Mississippi, and the type of crime you are accused of, you will understand which courthouse you will likely be at to resolve your case.
+Contact the Diaz Law Firm for confident and dedicated attention to your court case.
+You can contact the Diaz Law Firm online or call our office for an appointment at 601-607-3456.